Legacy Bridge

 2. Index file: legacy/admin/users/index.php

-The first matching file that exists and is readable is returned.
-If no file matches, Canvas returns a 404 error.
+The first matching readable file is used.
+If nothing matches, Canvas returns a 404.

 Examples